Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 3: Car Damage Classification and Localisation with Fine-Tuned Vision-Enabled LLMs

 \subsection{Results}

 Table~\ref{tab:vision_comparison} presents a comparative analysis of the CNN, the non-fine-tuned GPT-4o, and the fine-tuned GPT-4o, using accuracy and weighted F1 score as evaluation metrics on the test data.
-The results show that fine-tuning GPT-4o significantly improves its performance, with the fine-tuned model achieving 0.880 for both evaluation metrics, outperforming the non-fine-tuned version (0.823 accuracy and 0.825 weighted F1 score).
-Moreover, the fine-tuned GPT-4o performs even better than the Convolutional Neural Network (0.837 accuracy and 0.835 weighted F1 score).
+The results show that fine-tuning GPT-4o improves its performance, with the fine-tuned model achieving 0.880 for both evaluation metrics, outperforming the non-fine-tuned version (0.823 accuracy and 0.825 weighted F1 score).
+Moreover, the fine-tuned GPT-4o achieves performance comparable to the convolutional neural network (0.837 accuracy and 0.835 weighted F1 score).

 To demonstrate the model's contextual capabilities, we use the fine-tuned GPT-4o model to generate both the predicted damage type and the damage location of the three example images in Table~\ref{tab:damage_examples_locations}.
-As shown in this table, the model correctly identifies the damage locations -- for example, indicating that the glass shatter is on the windshield (left image) and the dent is on the rear bumper (right image) -- while in one case (middle image, tire flat), the specific tire could not be determined.
+As exemplarily shown in this table, the model correctly identifies the damage locations -- for instance, indicating that the glass shatter is on the windshield (left image) and the dent is on the rear bumper (right image) -- while in one case (middle image, tire flat), the specific tire could not be determined.
 Note that since the dataset does not include damage locations, the correctness of the predicted damage locations has to be verified manually.